rook/rook/Documentation/ceph-pool-crd.md

 <br>In case you added another location type to your nodes in the [Storage Selection Settings](ceph-cluster-crd.md#storage-selection-settings) (e.g. `rack`), you can also specify this type as your failure domain.
 <br>**NOTE:** Neither Rook nor Ceph will prevent the user from creating a cluster where data (or chunks) cannot be replicated safely;
 it is Ceph's design to delay checking for OSDs until a write request is made, and the write will hang if there are not sufficient OSDs to satisfy the request.
+- `deviceClass`: Sets up the CRUSH rule for the pool to distribute data only on the specified device class.
+If left empty or unspecified, the pool will use the cluster's default CRUSH root, which usually distributes data over all OSDs, regardless of their class.
 - `crushRoot`: The root in the crush map to be used by the pool.
 If left empty or unspecified, the default root will be used.
 Creating a crush hierarchy for the OSDs currently requires the Rook toolbox to run the Ceph tools described [here](http://docs.ceph.com/docs/master/rados/operations/crush-map/#modifying-the-crush-map).

 ### Erasure Coding